Chapter 1 : No Room at the Inn.

 “Yeah.”
 The word was so quiet, she almost missed it.

-When she entered the room, Lydia was sitting on her bed, her knees pulled up to her chest.
-She looked utterly dejected.
+When she entered the room, Lydia was sitting on her bed, her knees pulled up to her chest, looking utterly dejected.

 “Oh darling.”
 Alexandrina sat down beside her and wrapped her arms around her.